mitliagkas/mitliagkas.github.io/dl-theory-class.md

 **January 11th**

-Indroduction to basic results in convexity, gradient descent and convergence gaurantees.
+Indroduction to basic ideas in convex analysis, gradient descent and convergence guarantees.

+Reading:

+Convex analysis basics from 'Convex Optimization' by Boyd, Vandenberge ([5] under references):
+- Chapter 2 (required: beginning of chapter to 2.1.4,
+recommended: 2.1.5 to end of section)
+- Chapter 3 (required: beginning of chapter to 3.1,
+recommended: 3.2, 3.3 and 3.4)

+Convergence proofs:
-Reading: Section 3 of [1] ('Convex Optimization...' by S.Bubeck under References)
+from Chapter 3 of [1] ('Convex Optimization...' by S.Bubeck under References)
+- Required: Convergence proof of Theorem 3.2 (note that we studied the unconstrained case.
+In this case the projection operator PiX(x) is the identity operator)

 (*scribed notes due a week after class*)

 **January 17th**
-Accelerated methods for optimization: momentum and Nesterov's accelerated method
+Results for strongly convex functions and accelerated methods

-Reading: coming soon
+Reading:

+Convergence proofs from Chapter 3 of [1] ('Convex Optimization...' by S.Bubeck under References)
+- Required: Convergence proof of Theorem 3.10

+[Nesterov's Accelerated Gradient Descent for Smooth and Strongly Convex Optimization](https://blogs.princeton.edu/imabandit/2014/03/06/nesterovs-accelerated-gradient-descent-for-smooth-and-strongly-convex-optimization/), blog post by Sebastien Bubeck.

 **January 18th**